 An actual-size PCB layout for the transmitter (sensor node) is shown in Fig. 4 and its components layout in Fig. 5.
 After assembling the circuit on PCB, connect 9V DC to CON1.

-An actual-size PCB layout for the receiver is shown in Fig. 6 and its components layout in Fig. 7.
+A PCB layout for the receiver is shown in Fig. 6 and its components layout in Fig. 7.
 After assembling the circuit on PCB, connect the board to a laptop or desktop computer to monitor the data sent from various nodes on serial monitor in Arduino IDE.

 Download PCB and Component Layout PDFs: click here